Skip to main content

 Can I bring snacks or drinks?

-Most concert venues will have food kiosks or bars set up, so there’s no need to bring anything of your own.
+Most concert venues will have food kiosks or bars set up, so there is no need to bring anything of your own.
 Concert venues will typically forbid outside food or drinks from being brought in for this reason and to prevent any prohibited items from being snuck in.
 If you have a medical condition that requires outside food or drinks, make sure to contact the venue and ensure that you are allowed to bring these items.
+TicketSmarter recommends bringing a doctor’s note for medically necessary items to avoid delays.

 What do I do if I lose my ticket?